wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 The **AlphaOmega Captcha & Anti-Spam** plugin is an effective and simple-to-use WordPress plugin that blocks spam and filters posted user Comments for inappropriate content.
 This can dramatically reduce the amount of spam-related Comments sent to you.

-Users who wish to post Comments on your WordPress posts will be required to enter an appropriate captcha response before the Comment will be accepted.
-This can effectively thwart automated spamming and reduce the amount of junk or spam-related user Comments you have to deal with.

 There are several **Captcha Types** to choose from, including **Captcha Classica**, **Captcha Mathematica**, **Captcha Geographica**, **Captcha Scientifica**, **Captcha Cinematica**, **Captcha Historica**, and **Captcha Computica**.

-The Anti-Spam functionality of the AlphaOmega Captcha & Anti-Spam plugin can also filter and block user Comments that contain specific spam-related keywords or phrases, further protecting your WordPress site against spam attacks and unwanted Comments.

 When the Anti-Spam functionality of the plugin is active, **all spam-related Comments are blocked, and not sent to you** - thus saving you time in having to deal with these annoying spam-related Comments.